voilacode/authmini/LEARNING_GUIDE.md

     loginUser,
     logoutUser,
     registerUser,
-  } from './api-client';
+  } from './api-client.js';
-  import { User } from './client-types';
+  import { User } from './client-types.js';

-  // Type declaration for Alpine.js
-  declare global {
+  // Type declaration for Alpine.js and our global components declare global {
     interface Window {
       Alpine: any;
+      app: any;
+      authComponent: any;
     }
   }